Mission, Vision, and Values

 Ray is a CPA with 28 years of accounting experience, including five years with the international firm of Ernst and Young.
 Ray was also the CFO for a private manufacturer ranked third on Inc.'s Fastest-Growing Privately Held Companies list, and performed VP of Finance duties for a publicly-held entertainment company.
 With LAFH for more than a decade, Ray is responsible for all aspects of the agency’s financial operations and management.
 He holds a BA in Economics from the University of California at Santa Barbara.

 Kris manages temporary housing and services for families and children at the agency’s Sydney M. Irmas Transitional Living Center and Comunidad Cesar Chavez.
-With LAFH since 2000, she holds a BA in Sociology from Cal State University, Los Angeles, and is currently pursuing her Masters in Public Administration.
+With LAFH since 2000, she holds a Masters in Public Administration. and a BA in Sociology from Cal State University, Los Angeles.

 John has been with LAFH since 1996.
 He manages temporary housing and services for the agency’s single adult population, including chronically homeless individuals and veterans and also serves as co-chair of the San Fernando Valley Homeless Coalition.
 John holds a BA and a Masters in Public Administration from Cal State University, Northridge.